 This article is in the category Guides & Tutorials and created by TheFixitLab Team

-Discover the step-by-step process of disassembling a Jawbone Jambox to unlock its inner workings.
+Learn the step-by-step process of dismantling a Bell Howell flashlight to uncover its inner workings.